proophsoftware/event-machine/docs/tutorial/part_IV.md

 Projections in Event Machine make use of the projection feature shipped with *prooph/event-store*.
 An important difference is that by default Event Machine uses **a single long-running PHP process** to manage those projections.
-This way processing order of events is always the same as (FIFO).
+This way processing order of events is always the same (FIFO).
 A disadvantage is that projections are slower because of the sequential processing.

 But don't worry: If projections become a bottleneck you can simply switch to plain *prooph/event-store*